The device has handy features such as the SkipMode (skipping ads) and OneSearch (universal search through channels and streams).

 A DVR (short for Digital Video Recorder) is a device that allows you to record video from certain sources into a digital video format.
 They are most often used for recording television shows from broadcast or cable television to be watched later.
 These devices first appeared around the turn of the 21st century as standard video recorders meant to replace the recording capabilities of VCRs.
 However, in recent years many models have included a large number of extra capabilities, allowing them to be used in many different ways, such as like a set-top box, streaming media viewer, or program scheduler.

 At their core, most DVRs are essentially small but powerful computers that contain much of the same technology that is often found in a PC or even a smartphone.
 Many include internal storage in the form of a hard drive or flash memory, and some allow you to connect different forms of additional storage for storing the recorded video.
 Often, some sort of program scheduler is included that allows you to easily set it to record certain television shows automatically on a recurring basis.
 Many even include the ability to record more than one show simultaneously, although such capabilities may require the use of extra hardware.
+Even now, with the advent of streaming, many people use them and still know a few brands such as TiVo and a Plex DVR.

 What Features to Compare